 Q: Is financial assistance available to offset the costs of becoming a NCTD Volunteer?

-Yes.
-Financial Assistance is available via the "Gandalf Fund".
+Financial Assistance may be available through NCTD's "Gandalf Fund".
 Individuals requesting assistance are to write a letter to the NCTD Board of Directors for review when submitting training/evaluation forms.

 For handler: While there is no official NCTD "uniform", we request that you be dressed neatly but comfortably when you visit with your animal.
 Slacks or nice jeans with a nice shirt and comfortable shoes are recommended.
 NCTD also offers "NCTD gear" at cost as well as clothing with the NCTD logo through Lands End.
 Wearing NCTD shirts provides a quick means of identification, plus it gives the group a more professional appearance.

 For pet: All dogs should wear a green harness or green NCTD vest.

 Please note that in some cases, an individual facility may have their own specific dress requirements.
 Many require that we wear a shirt with the NCTD logo.
 Others may have general restrictions such as no jeans or shorts.
 So be sure to ask about it when applying to a facility.

 Q: Can I donate money to NCTD?
 Is my donation tax-deductible?